bouvet/spring-workshop/README.md

 #### Ex 2
 Create a Service class - branch: `ex-2`

-Create a service Class.
+Create a normal java class (herby referred to as our Service class).
 This should have a method that returns a list of Strings (Movie Titles).
 Make use of the Service class in the Controller, using the `@Autowired` annotation.
 For this to work we need to create a `@Bean` of the service Class we just created.
 Put the bean in our `CinemaApplication`-class
 Your API should now return a list of Movie titles.